-The Troy ESL Tutoring Center is in Room 107 and is open 8:00 am to 5:00 pm Monday through Friday.
+The Troy ESL Tutoring Center is in Room 113 and is open between 8:00 am to 5:00 pm Monday through Friday based on program need.
+A complete schedule will be posted the first week of school.
 The tutors are highly proficient in English and come from a variety of countries.
 They can help you with homework, help you prepare for class, give you an opportunity to practice conversation in English, and provide you with personal instruction in English.
 There is no cost and no appointment is necessary.
 Tutors keep records of who comes to the Tutor Center and what is worked on.